 Whenever we describe something, we draw the reader’s attention to it.
 This doesn’t just apply to how we describe something, it counts for what we describe, too.
 We are the story’s curator, using all the tools in our storytelling arsenal to guide the reader through the tale.
 Mimetic writing — imitating the action of what’s being described — is a subtle way to do just that.
 Description is another related skill.
 Lately, I’ve been noticing a lot of description missteps, so this literary device is something to keep in mind.

 What you describe and how you describe it are two very important considerations of writing voice.
 As your freelance book editor, I can help you hone your style so that your work stands out.

 Should I get an MFA in writing for children?
 The age-old question!
 I have been meaning to tackle creative writing MFA programs for longer than I’ve had the blog.
 Tons of writers have asked me: is it worth it to get an MFA?
 Does that catch your eye in a query?
 Is the actual curriculum going to take my writing to the next level?

-My Creative Writing MFA Experience: A Caveat
+My Experience in Creative Writing MFA Programs: A Caveat

 As many of you know, I recently completed my MFA.
 Before I can speak about the MFA experience in general, I have to speak about my MFA experience, which was not altogether positive.
 I mean no disrespect to the hard-working directors, professors, advisers, and students at the University of San Francisco.
 However, I want to be truthful.
 And the truth is, I often felt like a pariah in my program on two counts: as a children’s writer and as a publishing industry insider.